Jamf MDM Deployment

 Create Test Group

-Create a Smart Group: "MCP Shield Test Group"
+Create a Smart Group: "Akto Shield Test Group"

 Add 2-3 test computers to the group